 Getting to Pompeii

 You can take the private line Circumvesuviana that runs between Naples and Sorrento.
 Get off at Pompei Scavi.
 If you take the Naples to Poggiomarino line, get off at Pompei Santuario.
-The Regular FS line from Naples to Salerno stops at Pompei as well, but a different station than the Circumvesuviana.
+The Regular FS line from Naples to Salerno stops at (modern) Pompei as well, but a different station than the Circumvesuviana.

 The SITA bus that runs from Naples to Salerno stops at Pompei in the piazza Esedra.